MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 	- In the **Size and alignment** section, if **Auto width** is checked, uncheck it.
 Enter **150px** by **50px**.
 Note you may have to click the unlink icon between width and height to set both.

+10. Update the image.

+	- Select the image in the section below the logo.

+	- Select **Replace image** and **Browse library.**

+	- Select the **Hero page** image.

-11. Select the text section below the logo.
+12. Select the text section below the logo.

 	- Navigate to the section.